 - Sandwiches - Toss with bbq sauce to make a pulled barbecue sandwich or make this avocado sandwich.

-- Salad - Add chopped meat to your favorite salads for added protein or try in this pasta pesto salad.
+- Salad - Add chopped meat to your favorite salads for added protein or try in this chicken pasta salad.

 - Soups - Add this to your favorite soup recipes to make it more filling and hearty.
 Think Spinach Soup, Creamy Rice Soup or Tomato Soup.